|Number of Traditional Undergraduates||1,071|

 The University provides a Perpetual Adoration Chapel, nightly Rosary Walk, communal prayer, and a number of discussions on Spirituality.
 Each residence hall has a Chapel in which the Eucharistic Lord is reserved in a Tabernacle for private and communal prayer.
 The University also sponsors a Discernment Program where students can learn more about pursuing their calling to a particular state in life.
-Furthermore, there are classes on prayer and spirituality, opportunities for praise and worship, a number of weekend spiritual retreats, three daily Masses, Confession four times per week and by appointment, and spiritual direction.
+Furthermore, there are classes on prayer and spirituality, opportunities for praise and worship, a number of weekend spiritual retreats, three daily Masses, Confession six times per week and by appointment, and spiritual direction.

 Please describe options for students to reside on and off campus:

-Ave Maria University has 6 residence halls located on the south side of campus—four for men and two for women.
+Ave Maria University has six residence halls located on the south side of campus—four for men and two for women.
 Each is staffed by resident assistants and one live-in residence director.
 All residence hall rooms are furnished to accommodate 2 or more students and have a private adjoining bathroom.
 The residence halls are equipped with wireless internet, kitchenettes, common rooms, study lounges and laundry facilities.
 Each hall has an in-house Chapel.

 Married students, student over 23 years of age, and undergraduate seniors can apply to live in off-campus University housing.
-University-owned townhomes are located approximately 1 mile from campus.
+University-owned townhomes are located approximately one mile from campus.
 Fully-furnished units are equipped with a kitchen and basic appliances, including a laundry room.
 Students approved to live in University off-campus housing can opt out of the meal plan.

 Does your institution offer only single-sex residence halls?

-Your institution offers single-sex residence halls for (please put an “X” in front of any that apply):
+Your institution offers single-sex residence halls for:

 What percentage of students living on campus live in single-sex residence halls?